ssbc/ssb2-discussion-forum/README.md

  - post: a stream of messages for text messsages
  - reaction: a stream of messages for reactions to messsages

-FIXME: should we store room / pub information in a feed?

-FIXME: should we store blocked blobs similar to blocked feeds?

 ## Performance

 To be tested, but should be faster than buttwoo.